Mallorca in August (2025): Weather, Events, and Best Things to Do

 Don’t stop the party!

-“All day, all night, viva la fiesta, viva la noche, viva los DJ’s” – the lyrics of Sak Noel’s party banger perfectly describe Mallorca in the summer months when the party never stops.
-No matter your vibe, whether early bird or night owl, you’ll find plenty of ways to have fun!
+“All day, all night, viva la fiesta, viva la noche, viva los DJs” – the lyrics of Sak Noel’s party banger perfectly describe Mallorca in the summer months when the party never stops.
+No matter your vibe, whether early bird or night owl, you’ll find plenty of ways to let your hair down!

-- Sip cocktails and enjoy the live music at one of the island’s many beach clubs
+- Sip cocktails and enjoy live music at one of the island’s many beach clubs.

 - Check out the massive range of events in Magaluf.
 You’ll find everything from bingo raves to foam and pool parties.